| Ana Clarke

 - Language style – if the writing style suddenly changes, or suddenly contains poor English and grammar, beware!

-Stop worrying whether you are next target for an attacker and contact itro for a security IT Assessment today.
+Stop worrying whether you are next target for an attacker and contact itro for a FREE security IT Assessment today.